idaolson/rails-engine/README.md

 "Rails Engine" is a Rails-based API which mimics an e-commerce platform (based on [Little Esty Shop Repo](https://github.com/idaolson/little-esty-shop-bulk-discounts) reporting tool as an API.
 Users can query and store merchants and items, and retrieve information about an item's merchant, or a list of a merchant's items.
 Users can also run one of several "business intelligence" endpoints to do rich reporting using ActiveRecord queries.

-## Learning Goals
+## Goals
-- Practice building both RESTful and non-RESTful API endpoints.
+- Build both RESTful and non-RESTful API endpoints.
-- Practice using serializer.
+- Use a serializer.
 - Utilize Postman
 - Utilize advanced ActiveRecord techniques to perform complex database queries.